John Hay Whitney: Military career

 Whitney served in the United States Army Air Forces as an intelligence officer during World War II, assigned to the Office of Strategic Services.
+This is where he met his good friend and former leader of the CIA, Allen Dulles.
 He was taken prisoner by the Germans in southern France, but escaped when the train transporting him to a POW camp came under Allied fire.

 Thoroughbred horse racing

 Whitney inherited his family's love of horses, a predilection he shared with his sister, Joan Whitney Payson.
 Jock and his sister ran Greentree Stables in the U.S., owned by their mother.
 In 1928, he became the youngest member ever elected to The Jockey Club.

 Whitney and his first wife "Liz" raced horses both in the United States and in Europe.
-He owned Easter Hero who won the 1929 and 1930 editions of the Cheltenham Gold Cup.
+He owned Easter Hero, the Jack Anthony–trained horse who was the first to win the Cheltenham Gold Cup twice in succession, in 1929 under the mount of Dick Rees and again in 1930, when ridden by Tommy Cullinan.
 In the 1929 Grand National, his horse twisted a plate and was beaten by a nose at the finish.
 Although Whitney entered the Grand National annually, he never again came close to winning.

-The Whitneys entered four horses in the Kentucky Derby in the 1930s, "Stepenfetchit," which finished 3rd in 1932, "Overtime," which finished 5th in 1933, "Singing Wood," which finished 8th in 1934, and "Heather Broom," which finished 3rd in 1939.
+The Whitneys entered four horses in the Kentucky Derby in the 1930s, "Stepenfetchit", which finished 3rd in 1932, "Overtime", which finished 5th in 1933, "Singing Wood", which finished 8th in 1934, and "Heather Broom", which finished 3rd in 1939.

 Jock Whitney was also an outstanding polo player, with a four-goal handicap, and it was as a sportsman that he made the cover of the March 27, 1933, issue of Time magazine.

 In 2015, Whitney was posthumously inducted to the National Museum of Racing's Hall of Fame as Pillar of the Turf.